AKitsche/AKitsche_blog/content/home/hero.md

 #   Deactivate by commenting out parameters, prefixing lines with `#`.
 [cta]
 +++

-I'm Andreas, a passionate data scientist using R. I'm also a bonsai enthusiast :deciduous_tree: and latin dancer :dancer:
+I'm Andreas, a passionate data scientist using R.
+I'm also a bonsai enthusiast :seedling: and latin dancer :dancer:

 <script type="text/javascript">
   (function defer() {